mo3tazda3na/travel/README.md

 ### 2. Run with Docker Compose (recommended)

-1. Build and start the containers:
+1. Build and start the containers.
+The first startup runs `npm install` in each service to hydrate dependencies inside the containers.

    ```bash
    docker compose up --build